MatthiasKunnen/custom-ddns/src/typescript/providers/src/cloudflare/README.md

 The TTL of the DNS records.
 If not specified, update will not overwrite the existing TTL and create will use the Cloudflare _Auto_ setting.

 `useHostsFromRequest` boolean
+When `false` (default), only the hosts in the config will have their IP set.
+This is more secure as the router will not be able to set arbitrary A and AAAA records.
 When `true`, any hostname specified in the request will be updated.
-The hostnames specified in the request are combined with the `hosts` property.
+The hostnames specified in the request are combined with the hosts property.

 ### Example
 Minimal config: